ENCCS/julia-for-hpc/content/GPU.rst

          @btime A_d * A_d

-There should be a dramatic speedup!
+There should be a considerable speedup!

 .. challenge:: Effect of array size